tan00001/CSharpToTypeScript/README.md

 3. **Visual Studio 2022**. .NET 7 is only supported in Visual Studio 2022 and later.

 ## Installation
+You may download CSharpToTypeScript from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ProgramountInc.CSharpToTypeScript).
-For now, you will need to build everything from the source code in Visual Studio 2022.
+You may also build everything from the source code in Visual Studio 2022.
 Although the CSharpToTypeScript.vsix project has a "net7" folder that contains some binary files, they are auto generated from the CSharpToTypeScript project, and can be safely delete.
 Once you have rebuilt everything locally, you can install from the file "CSharpToTypeScript.vsix\bin\Release\CSharpToTypeScript.vsix" that you have built.

 ## How it works